seba-sanchis/portfolio-v1/README.md

 ## Available Scripts

-Install packages and all dependencies for both client and server side.
+Install packages and all dependencies.

 ```bash
     npm i
 ```

-Runs the app in the development mode for both client and server side.
+Runs the app in the development mode.

 ```bash
     npm run dev